 Appraisal

-This is when the value of a home is assessed by an appraiser.
-An appraiser determines the value of a property in relation to what it’s worth in the current real estate market.
-Appraisers are often hired by mortgage lenders or other financial institutions during a real estate transaction.
+This is when an appraiser assesses the value of a home.
+An appraiser determines the value of a property in relation to its current worth in the real estate market.
+Mortgage lenders or other financial institutions often hire appraisers during a real estate transaction.

 Appreciation value